A Generic Machine Learning Framework for Radio Frequency Fingerprinting: Experimentation: Datasets, Models and Set-up

 \subsection{Model Architectures}

-This section documents model architectures which were used for experimentation.
-We used architectures that compose of convolution \cite{lecun2002gradient}, Long Short Term Memory (LSTM) \cite{hochreiter1997long}, transformer \cite{vaswani2017attention} and fully connected operations.
-The selection is described below: \begin{enumerate} \item {\bf{Block Convolutional Neural Network (BCNN)}}: multiple blocks of one-dimensional CNNs, batch normalization \cite{ioffe2015batch}, leaky rectified linear unit \cite{maas2013rectifier} and max pooling layers.
+The experimentation conducted in this paper uses example common ML model architectures that compose of convolution \cite{lecun2002gradient}, long short term memory (LSTM) \cite{hochreiter1997long}, transformer \cite{vaswani2017attention} and fully connected operations.
+They are: \begin{enumerate} \item {\bf{Block convolutional neural network (BCNN)}}: multiple blocks of one-dimensional CNNs, batch normalisation \cite{ioffe2015batch}, leaky rectified linear unit \cite{maas2013rectifier} and max pooling layers.
 Five convolutional blocks are followed by two linear layers with an optional softmax layer; \item {\bf{Bidirectional LSTM (BILSTM)}}: a LSTM-based architecture \cite{graves2013speech}.
-Here we use the PyTorch implementation with the following parameters: $\mbox{input\_size}=2, \mbox{hidden\_size}=512, \mbox{num\_layers}=2, \mbox{bidirectional}=\mbox{True}$, with a linear layer attached at the end of the model; \item {\bf{GLFormer}}: a transformer-based architecture for CS-SEI introduced in \cite{deng2023lightweight} designed for SEI on Spaceborne AIS data.
-The architecture employs the following mechanisms: sequence embedding, Gated Attention Units (GAUs), Local Self-Attention (LSA), Sliding Local Self-Attention (SLA) \cite{pan2023slide} and Global Average Pooling (GAP) \cite{lin2013network}; \item {\bf{VGG19}}: one-dimensional variant of VGG19 \cite{simonyan2014very}; \item {\bf{Fully Connected Network (FCN)}}: sequence of linear layers and leaky rectified linear unit activation functions. \end{enumerate} For RFEC, we used four different auto-encoder architectures which we named: simpleAE, verysimpleAE, simpleconv1DAE and vanillaAE.
-The simpleAE architecture is a four layer fully connected network across both the encoder and decoder with leaky ReLU activation after each layer.
-The verysimpleAE model is the same as simpleAE but with only one layer, simpleconv1DAE parameterizes the encoder with three one-dimensional convolutional layers with batch normalization and leaky ReLU activation followed by three layers of fully connected networks in the encoder and decoder.
-The vanillaAE architecture is another fully connected network but with three layers in the encoder and decoder as well as batch normalization and leaky ReLU activation.
+Specifically, we use the PyTorch implementation with the following parameters: $\mbox{input\_size}=2, \mbox{hidden\_size}=512, \mbox{num\_layers}=2, \mbox{bidirectional}=\mbox{True}$, with a linear layer attached at the end of the model; \item {\bf{GLFormer}}: a transformer-based architecture for CS-SEI introduced in \cite{deng2023lightweight}.
+The architecture employs the following mechanisms: sequence embedding, gated attention units (GAUs), local self-attention (LSA), sliding local self-attention (SLA) \cite{pan2023slide} and global average pooling (GAP) \cite{lin2013network}; \item {\bf{VGG19}}: one-dimensional variant of VGG19 \cite{simonyan2014very}; \item {\bf{Fully connected network (FCN)}}: sequence of linear layers and leaky rectified linear unit activation functions. \end{enumerate} For RFEC, we used four different auto-encoder architectures which we named: simpleAE, verysimpleAE, simpleconv1DAE and vanillaAE.
+The former model is comprised of a four layer fully connected network across both the encoder and decoder with leaky ReLU activation after each layer.
+The verysimpleAE model is the same as simpleAE, however with only one layer.
+The simpleconv1DAE parameterises the encoder with three one-dimensional convolutional layers with batch normalisation and leaky ReLU activation followed by three layers of fully connected networks in the encoder and decoder.
+The vanillaAE architecture is another FCN, but with three layers in the encoder and decoder, batch normalisation and leaky ReLU activation.
 The standard K-means clustering algorithm is applied to the learnt low-dimensional representations (i.e. outputs of the encoder).